dotnet/aspnetcore/docs/TriageProcess.md

 ### Feature requests

 As soon as we identify an issue represents an ask for a new feature, we will label the issue with the `enhancement` label.
-Most of the time, we will automatically move these issues into the `.NET 7 Planning` milestone for further review during one of our [sprint planning meetings](#milestone-planning).
+Most of the time, we will automatically move these issues into the `.NET 8 Planning` milestone for further review during one of our [sprint planning meetings](#milestone-planning).
 If we think the feature request is not aligned with our goals, we may choose to close it immediately.
 In some situations, however, we may choose to collect more feedback before acting on the issue.
 In these situations we will move the issue in the `Backlog` so that we can review it during the [release planning](#release-planning).

 ### Bug reports

-If it's immediately clear, that the issue is related to a bug in the framework, we will apply the `bug` label to the issue.
+If it's immediately clear that the issue is related to a bug in the framework, we will apply the `bug` label to the issue.

 At this point, we will try to make a call regarding it's impact and severity.
 If the issue is critical, we may choose to include it in our current milestone for immediate handling or potentially patching.
-If the bug is relatively high impact, we will move the issue into the `.NET 7 Planning` milestone to review during our [sprint planning](#milestone-planning) meeting.
+If the bug is relatively high impact, we will move the issue into the `.NET 8 Planning` milestone to review during our [sprint planning](#milestone-planning) meeting.
 If the impact is unclear or the is a very corner case scenario, we may move it to the `Backlog` milestone to further evaluate the impact by reviewing customer upvotes / comments at a later time.

 ### Investigations